PuertoRico584/aftermath/README.md

-# Wavy - A Node App
+# Aftermath - A multimedia project of the UNC School of Media and Journalism
 From Cuba's News Wave - Node App written by Lindsay Carbonell & Kate Boyd This App is perfect for longform multimedia projects.